Sunday, January 23, 2011

 Paeonia lactiflora 'Karl Rosenfeld'

-After blooming the dark green foliage of these plants remains attract-ive in the garden through-out fall.
+After blooming the dark green foliage of these plants remains attractive in the garden through-out fall.
 Once the foliage starts to die back, peony should be cut to just above the ground to protect from disease.
 Peony do need a cool dormant period to survive but to protect the roots provide a covering of mulch or leaves during winter.
 In warmer climates it may be advisable to dig up and store the tubers in a cool spot and re-plant them in spring.

+With proper care peony flowers can live for up to a hundred years.
+The blooming period for peony ranges from mid spring to mid summer and there are over 500 varieties of peony flower.
 If you are looking for a beautiful spring addition for your garden then Peony is the plant for you.
 I for one look forward to enjoying the elegance and beauty of this perennial in my own gardens year after year.

 7 comments:

-Hi there,
+1. Hi there,

 I'm your newest follower and a northeastern Gardner too!
 We garden and live in the South Boston area...
 I like your blog and will return often. http://www.deborahjeansdandelionhouse.com/p/home-grown.html